steven-halla/casino_hell/README.md

 #  currently can enter status screen when talking this is not good

 # on level up clear out player inventory that way items wont affect bonsues
+# there are a lot of improvements for equipment screen such as listing what is currently equipped, and not
+# mixing up companion and other items togther in the list